 This is because the ending serves as the climax of the entire story.
 It is where all the events in your story are leading to.
 And if you mess it up, then your overall story will be tainted as well.
-So you will need a set plan for creating a memorable ending for all your stories.
+So you will need a set plan.

 Instead, it is better that you slowly build to your story’s conclusion.
 Write the events in a way, that your readers will be excited to know the ending.
 Make them guess the outcome.
 Arrange the events in a way that your readers will be compelled to finish the book, just to know the ending.

 When it comes to making a great ending, plot twists always come in handy.
 This is because plot twists prevent the story from becoming too predictable.

 Just make sure that your plot twists come out realistically and not forced.
 Because if you force plot twists, the ending may come out looking cheap or too contrived.

 Nothing annoys readers more than loose ends.
 This is because loose ends are very frustrating and take away the story’s sense of completion.

 It makes the reader think that there is still unfinished business within the story.
 It also makes your work look sloppy, and makes you look lazy.
 So if you want to give your endings a sense of fulfillment, you should really tie up any loose ends in your story.

 If you want your story’s ending to have any emotional weight with your readers, it is imperative that you make your readers care about the outcome.
 You can do this by making your readers truly care for your characters.
 Write your story in a way, that your readers can relate to the challenges that your cast of characters face.

 You can also raise the stakes and make the challenges near insurmountable.
 That way, once your characters do overcome the challenges, your readers will also feel a sense of victory.